John-Atha/PostOn/api_specs.md

 #### General
 * GET   /users/{id}/activity                            :       returns the activity (likes, comments, likes on comments, posts, follows) of user with given id (or 400, or 402)
+* GET   /users/{id}/notifications                       :       returns the (unread) notifications (likes & comments on my posts, likes on my comments, new followers) of user with given id (or 400, or 402)